-Your name, address and a contact phone number

-As much information about the repair required to help us do the work effectively.
-I.e. what material the broken fitting is made of and where it is in the preperty.

-and where it is in the property

-If water is leaking into your home from another property, we will need to know the address of this property as well

-A period when someone will be at home, we do not currently offer time specific appointments. i.e. a morning or afternoon

-Anything else you think we need to consider about your household. i.e. pets in the property we may need to be aware of
+- Your name, address and a contact phone number - As much information about the repair required to help us do the work effectively.
+I.e. what material the broken fitting is made of and where it is in the property - If water is leaking into your home from another property, we will need to know the address of this property as well - A period when someone will be at home, we do not currently offer time specific appointments. i.e. a morning or afternoon - Anything else you think we need to consider about your household. i.e. pets in the property we may need to be aware of

-Whether your home has recently been repaired or refurbished, as the work may be covered by a guarantee.
-For example, you had a new kitchen and now there is a leak